Thursday, September 21, 2023

 setdefault() This method returns the value of a key.
 If that key is not

-available in the dictionary, then it inserts the key with a value.
+available in the dictionary, it inserts it with a value.

 pop() The pop() dictionary method deletes an element with a specified key.

-fromkeys() With this method, you can create a dictionary from a given sequence and values.
+fromkeys() This method allows you to create a dictionary from a given sequence and values.

 copy() Returns the shallow copy of the dictionary.